hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/silx/plot2d.rst

         calibration to determine the beam center.
 Therefore, looking at data with a different calibration will display a wrong center and therefore also wrong coordinates.
+    * -  .. image:: ../silx/images/menu_get_data_info.png
+            :align: center
+      - Get information for selected datapoint: This button will allow the user to click on a point in the image and show a window with additional information about this point (specifically: all indices / data values).
     * -  .. image:: ../silx/images/menu_copy_to_clipboard.png
             :align: center
       - Copy the currently visible figure to the clipboard.
 This will only copy